rickarockFR/WplaceTimelapse/README.md

 You can download the necessary files [here](https://github.com/rickarockFR/WplaceTimelapse/raw/refs/heads/main/scripts.zip).

-You will need to have [Python 3](https://www.python.org/downloads/) downloaded, along with the Requests, Pillow and ImageIO libraries.
+You will need to have [Python 3](https://www.python.org/downloads/) downloaded, along with the Pillow, ImageIO, Requests and Boto3 libraries.
 You can download the libraries by either running the "requirements.bat" file, or getting them manually by following [this tutorial](https://packaging.python.org/en/latest/tutorials/installing-packages/).

 You can run the script on Windows by running the "launch.bat" file.
 If you're on Linux, I assume you don't need help running a ***python script***.

-I also recommend opening the gif in an image editing software to then re-export it.
-I personally use aseprite for that, but any software that can open gifs will probably work.
+(I also can't be bothered to make more instructions.)